-Flint demonstrators say ‘no pipes, no peace’ amid water crisis
+Flint activists say ‘no pipes, no peace’ amid crisis

 Flint — Chants from a crowd of hundreds shook the Metropolitan Baptist Tabernacle on Friday, with supporters stomping their feet to the rhythm of “no justice, no peace,” drowning out gospel music playing overhead from the church’s speakers.

 The Rebuild Flint March and Rally, which drew beyond the church’s capacity of more than 400, was a call to action in response to the city’s ongoing lead-tainted water crisis that has placed Flint into a state of emergency.
 The Detroit Light Brigade and the Social Bustice arrived to the aide of the Concerned Pastors for Social Action group, the Rev. Jesse Jackson and other activist leaders to demand more help for the community still reeling from effects of corroded lead service lines.

 “The march is about keeping the pressure on those people who have the power to do the things that need to be done,” the Rev. Dr. Herbert Miller II, 49, said.

 Urging people in the sanctuary to be seated, Miller, originally from Winston-Salem, North Carolina, proclaimed: “Even if we can get the chemical balance back to where it’s suppose to be, the public has no faith in these pipes because they know these pipes have lead.
 So the public knows that at some point, this could happen all over again.”